Available 24 hours a day

 Q: How much does it cost to get rid of fleas?

-A: Flea removal costs between £80 and £350 depending on the severity and takes three to five hours.
+A: Flea pest control costs between £80 and £350 depending on the severity of the flea infestation and takes three to five hours.
 Keep in mind that these are basic prices that may increase depending on your situation.
 For example, the level of infestation will determine how many treatments are needed.

 Q: Can fleas live in your bed?